VAIZLE AI - Your New Marketing Assistant! Start Now >

 That’s where KPIs like hook rate and hold rate for Meta Ads come in.
 These two metrics help you understand if your ad is stopping people mid-scroll and keeping them engaged.
 You can also consider them a way to measure the Attention and Interest stages of the classic AIDA (Attention, Interest, Desire, Action) framework.

 If your hook rate is low, your ad isn’t catching attention.
 If your hold rate is low, your content isn’t keeping viewers interested.
-And without fixing these, you’ll struggle to turn views into clicks and clicks into conversions.
+And without fixing these, you cannot turn views into clicks and clicks into conversions.

 What is the Hook Rate?